 An increasing concern for proper water usage and irrigation efficiency requires a better understanding of water movement in strawberry beds.
 The major factor that determines water movement in the soil is macro- and micro-pore space in the soil.
 Pores in the soil are simply free space not occupied by soil particles; this can be visualized as air-filled spaces between soil particles.
-While there is no definitive differentiation between macro- and micro-pores, macro-pores are generally considered to be larger than 0.06 millimeters in diameter and anything smaller is considered a micro-pore.
+While there is no definitive differentiation between macro- and micro-pores, macro-pores are generally considered to be larger than 1/420 inches (60 microns) in diameter and anything smaller is considered a micro-pore.
 Sandy soils usually have a porosity of 35%–50%, and finer textured soils have porosity of 40%–60%.
 Sandy soils with larger soil constituents have a greater number of macro-pores.
 Water movement through macro-pores is usually accomplished through mass flow.
 This is the downward movement of water due to gravity.
 Water movement through micro-pores is more commonly achieved by capillary action, which can move water laterally.
 The distribution of macro- and micro-pores depends on several factors, including soil compaction, aggregation, and type.
 Soil compaction and aggregation can be altered to some degree, while soil type is a location specific factor that can only be changed by the movement of mass quantities of soil.

 Soil compaction may be the most common factor to control in a field setting.
 The use of deep tillage, to breakup compacted layers in soil, can improve the drainability.
 When macro-pore volume of the compacted layer is increased, gravitational water is allowed to move freely through the macro-pores instead of laterally on top of the pores.
 If this is true then the reverse should also be true, to improve the lateral movement of water in a planting bed, a more compacted bed will have fewer macro-pores and more micro-pores, due to the forcing of soil particles together, improving movement to the sides or shoulders of the bed.
 As an example, water from a drip tape preferentially moves downward in a "loose" bed, whereas water moves partially downward and partially sideward in a "tight" bed but the sideward part is not as much as that through capillary action of the micro-pores.